 Angelfish Six Banded MED

-The adult Six Banded Angelfish is distinguishable by the dark zebra-like stripes down the sides of its body, and the grunting sound it makes when it is threatened.
-It is an Angelfish which will stand out in your aquarium but is suited to more experienced aquarists.
+The Adult Six Banded Angelfish is distinguishable by the dark zebra-like stripes down the sides of its body, and the grunting sound it makes when it is threatened.
+It is an Angelfish that will stand out in your aquarium but is suited to more experienced aquarists.

-The Six Banded Angelfish is a semi-aggressive species which may not integrate well with other Angelfish.
+The Six Banded Angelfish is a semi-aggressive species that may not integrate well with other Angelfish.

 This species’ body colour changes as it matures.
 Juveniles’ black stripes dominate the body, making it look more like they have a black body with thin pale stripes which shift to a blue colour over the fins.
 However, as they mature, the black stripes become more subtle, fading and thinning, to resemble zebra stripes over a pale, yellow spotted body.
 The adults’ fins are a similar pale colour with the rear of the tail fin becoming a darker shade with blue spots.

 Six Banded Angelfish are difficult to breed, there is no difference in colouration between males and females.
 They are hermaphroditic, and the female can switch sexes if a male is required in a group.

 This species is often spotted in pairs because when they mate, they stay with that partner for life.

 Six Banded Angelfish are distributed across the Indo-Pacific region.

 Their natural habitat is around coral reefs, juveniles are more prevalent around shallow areas of reef whereas adults occupy part of the reef which have an abundance of coral.
 The maximum length of the Six Banded Angelfish can reach is around 11.8 inches (30 centimetres).